-All right, so starting out, we’ve got this intro here.
-It’s just open strings on this first part of it, so it’s not really a chord per se.
-So, to start off, we’re going to play the sixth and the second string open simultaneously.
+All right, so starting out, we’ve got this Intro here.
+It’s just open strings on this first part of it, it’s not really a chord per se.
+So, to start off, we’re going to play the 6th and the 2nd string open simultaneously.

-So, how I’m doing that is I’m playing the sixth string with my pick, and then I’m using my third finger to play the second string.
-And then that follows with the third string open, which I am using my second finger to play.
-And then the fourth string open, which I’m using the pick.
+How I’m doing that is I’m playing the 6th string with my pick, and then I’m using my third finger to play the 2nd string and then follows with the 3rd string open, which I’m using my second finger to play the 4th string open, using the pick.
 That’s the first major.

-Then, I’m putting my first finger onto the second fret of the third string and playing that and the fourth string together.
-The fourth string is open, followed by the third string open, and then the fourth … Fretted the fourth string with my third finger.
+Then, I’m putting my first finger onto the 2nd fret of the 3rd string and playing that with the 4th string together.
+The 4th string is open, followed by the 3rd string open, and then the 4th … Fretted the 4th string with my third finger.

-So, that’s the first two majors.
-And … Maybe you’ve played Caad9 before, this is just a slight variation on that.
-So, we’re on the third fret of the first string with my fourth finger, the third fret of the second string with my third finger, third string is open.
-And then I’m on the third fret of the fifth string with my second finger, and I’m kind of laying it down so it’s muting that fourth string.
+So, that’s the First two majors and maybe you’ve played Caad9 before, this is just a slight variation on that.
+So, we’re on the 3rd fret of the 1st string with my fourth finger, the 3rd fret of the 2nd string with my third finger, 3rd string is open.
+And then I’m on the 3rd fret of the 5th string with my second finger, and I’m kind of laying it down muting that 4th string.

 So we start that on measure three.
 We got … And then it just simply repeats.
 So, it does this whole sequence three times.

-Then we go to the seventh fret of the fourth string, back to the fifth fret of the third string, back to the seventh fret of … Or, to the seventh fret of the second string, and then to the seventh fret of the third string.
+Then we go to the 7th fret of the 4th string, back to the 5th fret of the 3rd string, back to the 7th fret of … Or, to the 7th fret of the 2nd string, and then to the 7th fret of the 3rd string.

-So, these natural harmonics, if you’ve never done the before, is that, what I’m doing is that I’m at the fifth frat, but I’ve got my finger directly over the fret wire.
+So, these natural harmonics, if you’ve never done the before, what I’m doing is that I’m at the 5th fret, but I’ve got my finger directly over the fret wire.
 And I’m not pressing down, I’m just touching the string.
-So, you pick it, and then you have to kind of lift your finger off so it’ll ring.
-So, that’s happening simultaneously with the first part of the intro.
+So, you pick it, and then you have to lift your finger off so it’ll ring.
+So, that’s happening simultaneously with the 1st part of the intro.

-All right.
-So then, moving onto the verse.
+Then, moving onto the verse.
 The first chord we have is E minor.
-So, sixth string is open, second fret of the fifth string with your second finger, second fret of the fourth string with your third finger.
-Third and second strings are open.
+So, 6th string is open, 2nd fret of the 5th string with your second finger, 2nd fret of the 4th string with your third finger.
+Third and 2nd strings are open.
 First string can be open, as well.

-When they strum, they’re just missing that first string.
-So, the strum for this is down, down, up, down.
+When they strum, they’re just missing that 1st string.
+So the strum for this is down, down, up, down.
 One, two and three.
-So, this song is in three quarter time.
+This song is in three quarter time.
 So, you’re just counting to three.
-So, you’ve got one, two, three.
+So, you’ve got 1, 2, 3.

 Then to G5.
-So, it’s basically just G, but we’re not going to get the fifth string.
-So, your third finger is on the second fret of the third … Or, excuse me, on the third fret of the second string.
-And your fourth fingers on the third fret of the first string.
-Third and fourth strings are open.
-We’re on the third fret of the sixth string with your first finger, and then you’re just letting it roll down to mute that fifth string.
+So, it’s basically just G, but we’re not going to get the 5th string. your third finger is on the 3rd fret of the 2nd string and your fourth finger on the 3rd fret of the 1st string.
+Third and 4th strings are open.
+We’re on the 3rd fret of the 6th string with your first finger, and then you’re just letting it roll down to mute that 5th string.

-Same strum.
-Down, down, down.
-And then to that C Suspended Two, like at the beginning.
-So, you just move your second finger from the sixth string to the fifth string.
-And remember, you want it to mute that fourth string.
-And there’s two measures of that.
-So, down, down, down, down, down, down.
-And then that whole sequence repeats three times.
+Same strum down, down, down, and then to that C Suspended 2, like at the beginning.
+So, you just move your second finger from the 6th string to the 5th string.
+Remember, you want it to mute that 4th string and there’s two measures of that so down, down, down, down, down, down and then that whole sequence repeats three times.

-All right.
-So then, after you repeat that, that part, you go on now to measure 12, when we’ve got D Suspended Two.
-So, if you just take D, that hopefully you already know, and you just remove your second finger so the first string is open.
+All right after you repeat that part, you go on now to measure 12, when we’ve got D Suspended 2.
+So, if you take D, hopefully you already know, and remove your second finger, so the 1st string is open.

 Fourth string open, the 2nd fret of the 3rd string with your first finger, 3rd fret of the 2nd string with your third finger, and 1st string open.
-What we did on the intro, the … But it’s just D Suspended Two.
-And then a whole measure 14 is just rests.
+What we did on the intro, is just D Suspended 2 and then a whole measure 14 is just rests.
 You just rest four beats.
 And then you just basically repeat the entire … What we just did just starts over again at measure 15.

-So starting at measure 15, with this, would be the second half of the verse.
+Starting at measure 15, would be the second half of the verse.
 So, same thing.
-We start on E minor, you got the … [inaudible 00:08:39], C Suspended Two, repeat this three times, just like we did before.
-D Suspended Two.
+We start on E minor, you got the … [inaudible 00:08:39], C Suspended 2, repeat this three times, just like we did before.
+D Suspended 2.
 So, this time instead of doing two measures of that and then a rest, there’s three measures.
-So it’s like, down, down, down … And then, from there, it moves on into the chorus.
+So it’s like, down, down, down, … And then, from there, it moves on into the chorus.

 All right, so for the chorus, we’ve just got the same chords that we did before.
 There is one new chord in there that we’ll look at here in just a second.

-So, we start off on the E minor.
-And the strum, now, we’ve got one, two, and three.
+We start off on the E minor and strum we’ve got 1, 2, and 3.
 So, it’s down, down-up, down-up.
 So, one measure for each chord.
-So, we start with E minor, down, down-up, down-up, to C Suspended Two, down, down-up, down-up.
-To G, down, down-up, down-up.
+So, we start with E minor, down, down-up, down-up, to C Suspended 2, down, down-up, down-up, to G, down, down-up, down-up.

-Now, we’ve got this new chord, A Suspended Two.
-So, for this one it’s fourth … Or, excuse me, fifth string is open.
-Second fret of the fourth string with my second finger.
-Second fret of the third string with my third finger.
-And then strings two and one are open.
-But again, they are kind of missing that first string when they do that strum there.
+Now, we’ve got this new chord, A Suspended 2.
+So, for this one 5th string is open.
+2nd fret of the 4th string with my second finger.
+2nd fret of the 3rd string with my third finger and then strings two and one are open.
+But again, they are kind of missing that 1st string when they do that strum there.
 So, if you hit it, that’s great.
 If you don’t hit it, that’s great too.
 Either way sounds good.
-So, same strum, one, two and three, and then we’re back to E minor again, C Suspended Two, D.
+So, same strum 1, 2, and 3, and then we’re back to E minor again, C Suspended 2, D.

-So, that’s the first eight measures of the chorus.
-So, we’ve got E minor, C Suspended Two, G, A Suspended Two, E minor, C Suspended Two, D, two measures on that D, then we’re back to E minor again.
-C Suspended Two, G, A Suspended Two, E minor, C, D.
+That’s the First Eight measures of the chorus.
+So, we’ve got E minor, C Suspended 2, G, A Suspended 2, E minor, C Suspended 2, D, two measures on that D, then we’re back to E minor again.
+C Suspended 2, G, A Suspended 2, E minor, C, D.

-All right, so for this outro part of the song, we start on E minor and we’re on that same strum, the one, two and three.
-And so down, down-up, down-up.
-So, we have E minor, G, C twice, repeats, into E minor, G, A Suspended Two, C Suspended Two.
+All right, so for this outro part of the song, we start on E minor and we’re on that same strum, the 1, 2 and 3, so down, down-up, down-up.
+So, we have E minor, G, C twice, repeats, into E minor, G, A Suspended 2, C Suspended 2.

-So, after you do that, starting at measure 39, you play those four measures and you’re going to play them twice.
+After you do that, starting at measure 39, you play those four measures and you’re going to play them twice.
 And then, it goes on to that next part, starting at measure 43.
 So, starting at measure 43, we have E minor, still the same strum.
-Down, down-up, down-up, G, A Suspended Two, C Suspended Two.
+Down, down-up, down-up, G, A Suspended 2, C Suspended 2.

-So then, we go onto page four of the transcription where we’re still on C Suspended Two.
+Then, we go onto page four of the transcription on C Suspended 2.
 So two more measures of that.
 Down, down-up, down-up.
-Down, down-up, down-up.
-And then, you do just the open second, third, and fourth strings.
+Down, down-up, down-up and then you just the open 2nd, 3rd, and 4th strings.
 One, two, three, just like at the beginning of the song, like on the very intro part.
 So … And then it just ends on that G as a whole note.

 All right.
 So that’s all of the parts to this song.
 Like I said, feel free to just kind of experiment around with that strumming pattern in there and stuff, and kind of make it your own, you know?
 Try singing along with it.
 You can play along with the track, that helps out a lot too in getting the timing and everything down.
 Make sure you click on the link, get those tabs, make it easier for you to follow along with.

 So if you like the lesson, give me a thumbs up, leave me a comment down below if there’s something you’d like to see myself or one of the other instructors here at Guitar Control do in a future lesson.
 Make sure to subscribe on our You Tube Channel and we’ll see you in our next video lessons, thanks for watching.